 PST’s latest development in Quartz Crystal Microbalance technology is designed for fast and highly accurate measurement of trace level moisture content across a range of 0.1 to 2000ppmV.
 Combined with an internal moisture generator with a traceable calibration, the system will self-verify and adjust to ensure consistently accurate measurements of trace moisture in both laboratory and industrial applications.

-The Quartz Crystal Microbalance (QCM) technology for moisture measurement is based on monitoring the frequency modulation of a hygroscopic-coated quartz crystal with specific sensitivity to water vapor.
+Moisture measurement is achieved by monitoring the frequency modulation of a hygroscopic-coated quartz crystal with specific sensitivity to water vapor.
 Bulk adsorption of water vapor onto the coated crystal causes an increase in effective mass, which reduces the resonant frequency of the crystal, in direct proportion to the water vapor pressure.
 This sorption process is fully reversible with no long-term drift effect, giving a highly reliable and repeatable measurement.

+The signals from this optical system are used to precisely control the drive to a solid-state thermoelectric cooler (TEC), which heats or cools the mirror surface.
 The mirror surface is then controlled in an equilibrium state whereby evaporation and condensation are occurring at the same rate.
-In this condition the temperature of the mirror (measured by a platinum resistance thermometer) is equal to the dew-point temperature of the gas.
+In this condition the temperature of the mirror, measured by a platinum resistance thermometer, is equal to the dew-point temperature of the gas.

 The latest innovations in this technology have been made by PST to develop the fastest responding chilled mirrors in the market, capable of highly accurate and stable measurement of dewpoint across a wide range from -100 °Cfp to +120 °Cdp.